xHithy/online-office/README.md

 # Online Office
 This is a UWDC2023 task.
 The task was given to the competitors during the event.
 The time given for the task was 6 hours.
+For this I used Laravel and good old JQuery

 ## Installation steps
 For the project to run, you will need to install Docker.